Return to Campus

 Course delivery will take a variety of modes, including face to face, online, and hybrid.
 Each of these modes depends on occupancy requirements in classrooms as well as the needs of each class and academic program.
 We encourage you to reach out to the Dean’s Office in each academic college for more information on course delivery.
 Classrooms will be modified to accommodate for delivery methods as needed, and training will be provided for faculty to ensure quality courses are delivered.

-Face masks or coverings will be worn in public where it is not possible to maintain more than six feet of physical distance.
+Face masks or coverings will be worn indoors at all times and outdoors when six feet of distance cannot be maintained.
 They must be worn in classrooms and building hallways, as well as shared office space.

 Academic leaders in each college are defining safe ingress and egress methods for each classroom as well as determining safe occupancy levels for each classroom, lab, and studio.
 In addition, they will determine appropriate cleaning protocols for each room.

 Occupancy in residence halls will maintain appropriate levels for physical distancing.
 In addition, a special section of housing will be used for students who need to be quarantined.